+11. Go to the Little India

 The colors of the street are simply amazing.
 You can find sarees and glass bangles of any color and design.
 There are even shops that sell traditional Indian candies, savories, and so on.
 We stuffed our bags with souvenirs and spices to bring back home and suggest you do the same.

 12. Visit the Islamic Arts Museum Malaysia

-It’s the biggest of its kind in Southeast Asia and holds an impressive collection of Islamic arts including the Quran, Manuscripts, Architecture, Ceramics, Jewelry, Metalwork, coins, and textiles.
-We particularly enjoyed the architecture gallery with models of impressive mosques all around the world on display and with high attention to the detail of each building.
+It’s the biggest of its kind in Southeast Asia and holds an impressive collection of Islamic arts, including the Quran, Manuscripts, Architecture, Ceramics, Jewelry, Metalwork, coins, and textiles.
+We particularly enjoyed the architecture gallery with models of impressive mosques from all around the world on display and with high attention to the detail of each building.

 In our opinion, the Islamic Arts Museum Malaysia is a pleasant way to spend a morning/afternoon, offering a unique and mesmerizing insight into the Islam world, which was new for us and will be for many of you.
 We strongly advise you to visit it together with the National Mosque, as it’s one important cultural aspect of Malaysia and one of the best things to do in KL in 3 days.